Hedging the Drift: Learning to Optimize under Non-Stationarity: Problem Formulation for Drifting Linear Bandits

-where the expectation is taken with respect to the randomness of $X_t$ and $\mathcal{H}_t$ as well as the (possible) randomness of the policy. \begin{remark} A related non-stationary environment is the piecewise stationary environment \citep{GM11}, which allows $\theta_t$'s to change at most $S$ times throughout the time horizon.
+We define $\mathcal{H}_t=\{D_s,X_s,Y_s\}_{s=1}^{t-1}\cup\{D_t\}$ as the available history information at round $t\in[T]$.
+The DM's goal is to design a non-anticipatory policy $\pi,$ which only uses the information $\mathcal{H}_t$ in each round $t,$ to maximize the cumulative reward.
+Equivalently, the goal is to minimize the \emph{dynamic regret}, which is the worst case cumulative regret against the optimal policy $\pi^*$, that has full knowledge of $\theta_t$'s.
+Denoting $x_t^*=\argmax_{x\in D_t}\langle x,\theta_t\rangle,$ the dynamic regret of a non-anticipatory policy $\pi$ is mathematically expressed as $\R_T(\pi)=\Ex\left[\text{Regret}_T(\pi)\right]=\Ex\left[\sum_{t=1}^T\langle x_t^*-X_t,\theta_t\rangle\right],$ where the expectation is taken with respect to the randomness of $X_t$ and $\mathcal{H}_t$ as well as the (possible) randomness of the policy. \begin{remark}[\textbf{Comparison to Piecewise Stationary Environment}] A related non-stationary environment is the piecewise stationary environment \citep{GM11}, which allows $\theta_t$'s to change at most $S$ times throughout the time horizon.
 However, as discussed in Section \ref{sec:related_works}, this can be a looser measure of non-stationarity as a very tiny change in the environment is still counted towards the total number of switches.
-That is to say, even if there are a total of $T$ switches, the total variation could still be far less than $T.$ \end{remark}
+That is to say, even if there are a total of $T$ switches, the total variation could grow in a sublinear rate in $T.$ \end{remark}